 - Teamwork

-- Stand-by (lead/lag)
+- Standby (lead/lag)

 - Rotation

 - Cascading

 NOTE: The U2U network must be separate from other networks.
-Use a communication card, such as a Vertiv[TM]Liebert[®] IntelliSlot[TM] Unity, to communicate securely between your building-management system or other networks.
+Use Liebert Embedded Unity to communicate securely between your building management system or other networks.

 5.1 Preparing for U2U Group Set Up

 Cooling units in the network will be assigned to groups, which affects how units function in teamwork, standby, rotation, and cascading operations.
 Especially in large rooms, it is important to consider several factors before setting up groups to balance cooling unit operation with room conditions.